Anderson localization on quantum graphs coded by elements of a subshift of finite type: Appendix. H older continuity of the Lyapunov exponent

+The H\"older continuity of the Lyapunov exponent \eqref{32} is a key component of our analysis and requires formal justification.
 The main credit for the results of this section belongs to the authors of \cite{BDF} as the core methodology was established in their original paper.
 We only need to adjust it to the specific setting.

 Let us define $L_n(E)$ as the integral